Edge manager

 .

-- Build an operating system image based on RHEL 9 that includes the Red Hat Edge Manager agent and VM guest tools but excludes the agent configuration.
+- Build an operating system image that is based on RHEL 9 that includes the Red Hat Edge Manager agent and virtual machine guest tools, but excludes the agent configuration.

 Create a file named